tjdavies/RDX/README.md

 #### Effects

 Are where all the untidy side effects and async stuff takes place.
 They recive the app state and the actions which they can call.
-Unlike redux there is no need to dipatch an 'Action' object you can just call the action function direclty.
-Actions should not really contain any app logic.
-And here is the blow your mind bit.
+Unlike redux there is no need to dipatch an 'Action' object you can just call the action functions direclty.
+Effects should not really contain any app logic.
 The view is just a special kind of effect that is called every action.

 #### Wait!